 In recent times, significant focus has been geared towards ramping up measures to increase and improve COVID-19 workplace safety, thereby neglecting many other work-related hazards.
-An estimated 22 million workers are exposed to higher than ideal noise levels each year, making Occupational Hearing Loss (OHL) a significant workplace health hazard that greatly impacts employees’ quality of life and the employers’ bottom line.
+An estimated 22 million workers are exposed to higher-than-ideal noise levels each year, making Occupational Hearing Loss (OHL) a significant workplace health hazard that greatly impacts employees’ quality of life and the employers’ bottom line.
 According to the National Institute of Occupational Safety and Health (NIOSH), approximately 12% of working U.S. adults have hearing problems, with about 25% of those relating to occupational noise exposures.
 Additionally, the financial burden on employers is equally large; NIOSH estimated workers’ compensation claims due to occupational hearing loss disability at about $242 million annually.

 The good news is that Occupational Hearing Loss (OHL) is preventable.
-The financial liability can be significantly reduced if employers and workplace executives implement proactive control measures that limits its substantial effect on the employees.
+The financial liability can be significantly reduced if employers and workplace executives implement proactive control measures that limit its substantial effect on the employees.

 What Causes Occupational Hearing Loss?

 Occupational Hearing Loss (OHL) is an illness caused by repeated or long-term exposure to loud noises and hazardous chemicals that affects the inner ear (ototoxic chemicals).
-According to NIOSH, “Loud Noise” is defined as unsafe when it reaches 85 dBA or higher (decibels sound pressure level measured using the A frequency-weighting network on a sound level meter), or in layman terms, if a person must raise their voice to speak with someone about 3 feet away or at arm’s length.
+According to NIOSH, “Loud Noise” is defined as unsafe when it reaches 85 dBA or higher (decibels sound pressure level measured using the A frequency-weighting network on a sound level meter), or in layman’s terms, if a person must raise their voice to speak with someone about 3 feet away or at arm’s length.

-Hazardous irritants (Ototoxic chemicals) that can result in hearing loss include solvents like trichloroethylene; heavy metals and compounds such as mercury and lead; asphyxiants like carbon monoxide (exhaust) and hydrogen cyanide.
+Hazardous irritants (Ototoxic chemicals) that can result in hearing loss include solvents like trichloroethylene, heavy metals, and compounds such as mercury and lead; asphyxiants like carbon monoxide (exhaust) and hydrogen cyanide.

-For a long time, the risk of Occupational Hearing Loss has been notably discussed and addressed for employees working in mining, manufacturing, transportation, and construction but a 2020 study published in the International Journal of Audiology reveals that a large number of workers in sub-sector service agency workers such as publishing, landscaping, dry cleaning, entertainment and recreation, healthcare are equally at higher risk.
+For a long time, the risk of Occupational Hearing Loss has been notably discussed and addressed for employees working in mining, manufacturing, transportation, and construction but a 2020 study published in the International Journal of Audiology reveals that a large number of workers in sub-sector service agency workers such as publishing, landscaping, dry cleaning, pyrotechnics, entertainment and recreation, healthcare are equally at higher risk.
 It is important to recognize the signs of OHL and know how to prevent it!